hidglobal/digitalpersona-sample-js-oidc/README.md

 * In your web browser, open <A HREF="http://<your machine host name>:3000/>">http://&lt;your machine host name>:3000/</A>.

 * Click the <i>Sign in</i> button.
-* Upon clicking the <i>Sign in</i> button, you are being redirected to the DigitalPersona Identity Provider.
+* Upon clicking the <i>Sign in</i> button, you will be redirected to the DigitalPersona Identity Provider.
-* After successful authentication with the  DigitalPersona Identity Provider, sample application displays user information along with the result returned from /your-service.
+* After successful authentication with the DigitalPersona Identity Provider, the sample application displays user information along with the result returned from /your-service.

 # Notes
 Always use https in production.